eiabea/tempea-api/README.md

 unzip 2018-11-13-raspbian-stretch-lite.zip
 ```

-3. Insert sd card into your pc
+3. Insert your sd card into your PC

-4. Run the following command to find out the name of the sd card
+4. Run the following command to find out the name of your sd card
 ```
 dmesg
 ```

-5. Flash the image using dd (may requires root permissions)
+5. Flash the previously downloaded image using dd (may requires root permissions) to your sd card
 ```
 dd if=/home/eiabea/2018-11-13-raspbian-stretch-lite.img of=/dev/mmcblk0 bs=4M && sync
 ```

-6. Wait until the command finishes successfully
+6. Wait until the command has finished successfully

-7. Remove and reinsert the sd card to get it mounted
+7. Remove and reinsert your sd card (to initialize your sd card again)

-8. To set a static ip address open up the _etc/network/interfaces_ file on the sd card and paste the following content (may requires root permissions)
+8. To set a static ip address open up the _etc/network/interfaces_ file on your sd card and paste the following content (may requires root permissions)
 ```
 # interfaces(5) file used by ifup(8) and ifdown(8)